cosmos/interchain-security/tests/e2e/README.md

 When submitting transactions, generally either specify a large enough amount of gas manually, or use `--gas=auto` with a large `--gas-adjustment`.
-You should avoid situations where transactions non-deterministically sometimes work and sometimes fail due to gas, as can happen with `--gas=auto` and no `--gas-adjustment`.
+You should avoid situations where transactions non-deterministically sometimes work and sometimes fail due to gas, as can happen with `--gas=auto` and no `--gas-adjustment` (or gas adjustment too close to 1).
+Essentially, sometimes the gas estimation will underestimate gas, but not always - it seems to be non-deterministic, and probably depends on subtle things like block times, or heights, which are not finely controlled in the end-to-end tests and do not perfectly match each time.
+To be sure we don't introduce nondeterminism like this, we need to use a sufficient adjustment to make sure there is enough gas for transactions to pass.

 ### Waiting for blocks/time